 If your team needs a series heavy-hitter for project management, look no further.
 Asana represents one of the gold standards in this space, with a feature set that goes way beyond kanban boards and simple todo lists.
-You’ll find that their software takes special interest in productivity, with features like goal and sub-goal setting, project timelines, work request forms and more.
+You’ll find that their software takes special interest in productivity, with features like goal and sub-goal setting, a project timeline template, work request forms, integration with gantt chart software, and more .

 Product marketing managers can use Asana to monitor upcoming product launches with less need for an intermediary.
 Roadmaps and realtime progress provide a new degree of transparency that would be impossible if every department was compartmentalized in separate workspaces.

-Even HR departments and hiring managers can use Asana to track recruiting workflows and onboarding stages for individual employees.
+Even HR departments, headcount planning teams, and hiring managers can use Asana to track recruiting workflows and onboarding stages for individual employees.
 As a highly scalable platform, we recommend Asana for bigger companies that need a unified solution.
 It works with all of the standard Windows and Microsoft tools that enterprise companies love.